teslamate-org/teslamate/website/docs/faq.md

 If you have not customized the name of your Tesla, Teslamate saves an empty value in the PostgreSQL database.
 When Grafana is reading from the database, the value `null` is the value for the variable car_id in Grafana.

-Set your a name for your Tesla and wait until Teslamate has synchronized it.
+Give your Tesla a name via car touchscreen and wait for Teslamate to synchronize it.

 ## What is the geo-fence feature for?